roncoursera/3_Getting_and_Cleaning_Data/README.md

 ## Coursera Data Science 3 Getting and Cleaning Data

-This repository contains codes and documentation for a simple program "run_analysis.R" which calculates mean values by subject and activity for various mean and std deviation parameters of data recorded from devices worn by subjects in a variety of activities.
+This repository contains codes and documentation for a simple program "run_analysis.R" which calculates mean values by subject and activity for various mean and standard deviation (std) parameters of data recorded from devices worn by subjects in a variety of activities.
+The output is a tab-delimited file named "tidydata.txt" with column headers included.
+See CodeBook.md for particulars on the data processing.

 ## Data Source
 data description: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones